rimthong/rimthong/src/content/reading-list.md

 ## Team of teams
 ![Team of teams](../images/book_team_of_teams.jpg)

 The two main ideas from Team of Teams are that your organization should have a shared consciousness and that it should empower individual contributors to execute, so long as they keep leadership informed.
-This is something that we implement at Unito using AoRs and asynchronous over communication.
+This is something that we implemented at Unito using AoRs and asynchronous over communication.

   - Your team has a shared consciousness.
 Everyone is empowered to execute.
   - Create shared consciousness at ORG level by sharing information and building trust.